Berywam: 2015–2016: Formation crew and debut

-2017–2019: Tú sí que vales, tour concert, line changes-up, American Got Talent
+2017–2019: Tú sí que vales, tour concert, line changes-up, America's Got Talent

 2017 was a turning point for the band as they began a tour across the France in April and finished with a summer tour until August.
 They released their EP on 2 June 2017, after signing a contract with Barclay Records.
 They opened for several well known artists' gigs like Bigflo & Oli and Georgio.
 They ended their year strong, taking part in the Italian TV talent show Tú sí que vales.
 It was a success for the band, being eliminated only after reaching the finals.

 They began 2018 by announcing two gigs: one in Paris in April and the other in Toulouse in February.
 Both concerts were sold out one month in advance.
 Stemming from their success that came from the two gigs, the band announced two more gigs in the same cities in September in Paris, and in October in Toulouse.
 They were also invited to one of the most famous French music festivals, Les Francofolies de La Rochelle.